camunda/camunda-archetypes/README.md

 ## Full Documentation

-The complete documentation of the Maven Archetypes is provided as part of the [camunda BPM User Guide](https://docs.camunda.org/manual/latest/user-guide/process-applications/maven-archetypes/).
+The complete documentation of the Maven Archetypes is provided as part of the [Camunda BPM User Guide](https://docs.camunda.org/manual/latest/user-guide/process-applications/maven-archetypes/).